hosseinfani/ReQue/README.md

 <sup><sup>2</sup>University of Windsor, ON., Canada.</sup>

 ## License
+©2020.
+This work is licensed under a [CC BY-NC-SA 4.0](LICENSE.txt) license.

 ## Acknowledgments
 We benefited from codebases of [cair](https://github.com/wasiahmad/context_attentive_ir) and [anserini](https://github.com/castorini/anserini).
 We would like to expresse our gratitdue for authors of these repositeries.